opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 1. Select a coding system.
 1. Choose a file to upload from your hard drive.

-To create an OPCS-4 codelist, please see the notes at the bottom of this page.
+To create an OPCS-4 codelist, please see the [notes elsewhere on this documentation page](#adding-an-opcs-4-codelist).

 If you are a member of an organisation, you can also choose an owner for the codelist (your own account or an organisation account).